passcod/in-the-pale-darkness-of-dawn/threads/saka/iaqa-force-sensitives-discussion.md

 was, um.
 Replays.
 Or if it was a warning, or the future, or what.
 So they assumed there would be a possible repeat and planned for that.”

-Iaqa murmured something that sounded like _your government sounds much nicer than ours_, but Saka wasn’t sure, nor sure about what to say to that, and anyway he was already continuing.
+Iaqa muttered something that sounded like _your government sounds much nicer than ours_, but Saka wasn’t sure, nor sure about what to say to that, and anyway he was already continuing.